CAN Bus Wiring Diagram, a Basics Tutorial

-The diagram at the start of the article was derived from the Wikipedia CAN bus page.
+The diagram at the start of the article was derived from a Wikimedia Commons CAN bus image.
 It shows a CAN bus schematic.
 At each end of the bus is a resistor.
 The CAN bus needs to have a termination resistor at each end.
 The termination resistor has a value of around 120 ohms.
 The resistor absorbs the CAN signal energy so that it is not reflected from the end of the cables back along the network to cause interference.
-When using DB9 plug and socket cabling it is possible to source a DB9 adapter with a 120 ohm resistor built in:
+When using DB9 plug and socket cabling it is possible to source a DB9 adapter with a 120 ohm resistor built-in:

 This 120 ohM CAN termination device plugs into the last device on the CAN network, the CAN DB9 cable then plugs into the DB9 terminator.